Ishanahmed07/Ishanahmed07/README.md

 ### Hi there 👋

-My name is Ishan Ahmed and currently I am in final year pursuing my Bachelor's Degree in Computer Science from Mumbai University.
+I am currently in my final year of Computer Engineering Degree in B.E from Mumbai University.
+I am willing to explore different technologies and gain more knowledge.
+Skilled in team collaboration, clear technical communication, and adapting to dynamic projects.
+Seeking a chance to work on innovative projects where I can use my dedication and technical knowledge to advance my development as an innovative engineer.

 🔭 I’m currently working to begin with an open source project